 If you’re a Deferred Action for Childhood Arrivals (DACA) recipient and want to go to college, you might wonder what your funding options are.
 You may not have someone in your life who has navigated this process and might not know where to start.

 Unfortunately, DACA recipients aren’t eligible for federal student loans, but you still have options.
-Read on to learn about DACA financial aid and DACA student loans.
+Read on to learn about DACA financial aid, eligibility, and DACA student loans.

 DACA financial aid options